Germany: Center-left coalition talks officially begin | DW | 21.10.2021

 Party leaders Robert Habeck, Annalena Baerbock, Olaf Scholz, and Christian Lindner must now get to work crafting a coalition deal

 Nearly a month after Germany's federal election, official coalition talks finally got underway on Thursday.
-The leadership of the center-left Social Democrats (SPD), business-focused Free Democrats (FDP), and the Greens met in Berlin in the hopes of forming a government as soon as possible.
+Leading figures from the center-left Social Democrats (SPD), business-focused Free Democrats (FDP) and the Greens met in Berlin in the hopes of forming a government as soon as possible.

-Olaf Scholz, the leader of the SPD and likely future chancellor, has promised a new government by Christmas, hoping to spare Germany the six months of protracted coalition negotiations that went on after the last election in 2017.
+Olaf Scholz of the SPD, the likely future chancellor, has promised a new government by Christmas, hoping to spare Germany the six months of protracted coalition negotiations that went on after the last election in 2017.

+As delegates arrived, the three parties announced that they had formed 22 working groups to hammer out all the issues, and then vowrf to hold a vote in the Bundestag to elect Olaf Scholz chancellor during the week of December 6.
+This would leave outgoing Chancellor Angela Merkel 11 days shy of breaking Helmut Kohl's record as Germany's longest-serving chancellor.

 Preliminary agreements reached during the exploratory talks included not raising taxes or increasing the amount of debt that the government can take on — both darling policies of the FDP.